List of FC Juárez seasons

 Fútbol Club Juárez is a football club based in Ciudad Juárez, Chihuahua, Mexico founded in 2015.

 The club purchased the Liga MX franchise of Lobos BUAP in 2019 and did not inherit their records or statistics, only matches counted towards the relegation coefficient.

-As of the end of the Apertura 2022 season, the club's first team had spent seven seasons in the first tier of Mexican football and eight seasons in the second tier.
+As of the end of the Clausura 2023 season, the club's first team had spent eight seasons in the first tier of Mexican football and eight seasons in the second tier.
 The table details their achievements in first-team competitions, and records their top goalscorer for each completed season.